nextcloud/news/CONTRIBUTING.md

 * add cool new feeds to the feed explore section
 * want to provide additional full text feed rules

+## General

+* Be as precise in your issues as possible and make it as easy as possible to understand.
+* Follow the [code of conduct](https://nextcloud.com/code-of-conduct/).
+Being a dick and insulting people will get your posts deleted and issues locked.

 ## Issues
 This section is split into two section: